 Female Action Heroes Dominate Box Offices & Prove Once Again That We Need More Female-Driven Films In Hollywood

 Well, as if the reasons to include more women in film weren't already apparent enough, here's another one: Arts.Mic has published a study that concludes movies about women fare better at the box office than movies about men.
 According to the study that covers a span of nine years, films that revolved around female characters grossed an average of $126.1 million, while films that revolved around males grossed an average of $80.6 million.
 That's quite the gap.
 Like.
 A $45.5 million gap actually.
 But who's counting?
 (Me.
 Yes, I am counting.)
-So, after looking at how glaringly obvious it is that women-driven stories are overshadowing their male counterparts — you know by millions of dollars — the question remains: Why aren't their more stories about woman in Hollywood?
+So, after looking at how glaringly obvious it is that women-driven stories are overshadowing their male counterparts — you know by millions of dollars — the question remains: Why aren't their more stories about women in Hollywood?

 At this point, saying that women are underrepresented in Hollywood is more fact than it is opinion.
 It's been so noted time and time again and so proven over and over that it almost feels blasé to say out loud.
 (Keyword being almost).
 Arts.Mic reports that female characters "only made up 30.2 percent of the 30,000-plus speaking characters of the past seven years."
 Back in February of this year, Vanity Fair stated that woman composed "12 percent of protagonists in the top-grossing films of 2014," and that it doesn't look like these stats are improving.
 "The latest figures represent a drop of three percentage points from 2013 and a fall of four percentage points from 2002."
 Yikes.